-- Title - Abstract - Keywords - Introduction Make clear the objective of the work. - Include discussion of prior literature on the topic; what research has been done (cite references) and what is the basis of the new techniques and/or standards under development? - The existing literature should be highlighted as a meaningful part of the discussion to show why the author's work is supported by, building on, or presenting new technical information in the context of existing literature. - Materials and Methods Why is your method better than current methods?
+- Title - Abstract - Key Words - Introduction Make clear the objective of the work. - Include discussion of prior literature on the topic; what research has been done (cite references) and what is the basis of the new techniques and/or standards under development? - The existing literature should be highlighted as a meaningful part of the discussion to show why the author's work is supported by, building on, or presenting new technical information in the context of existing literature. - Materials and Methods Why your is method better than current methods?
 What are the current methods? - Results and Discussion Results should be presented in a way that is clear and easily understood by the readers.
-There should be a detailed synthesis and analysis of the results presented. - Conclusions Provide a Conclusions section and clearly identify a novelty or unique approach. - References See Section 2 for full reference details and URL archiving.
+When data is presented in graphs, it is recommended that they should typically contain error bars and/or some discussion as to the reproducibility and reliability of the results.
+Use appropriate statistical analysis methods where possible.
+There should be a detailed synthesis and analysis of the results presented.
+Testing reports are not appropriate for submission to ASTM. - Conclusion Provide a Conclusion section and clearly identify a novelty or unique approach. - References See Section 2 for full reference details and URL archiving.